• Skip to primary navigation

 While the pie crust is cooling and the whipped cream is chilling in the refrigerator, make the chocolate silk pie filling.

-Begin by creaming together the butter, vanilla and sugars until the mixture is smooth and sugar is dissolved.
+Then, cream the butter, vanilla and sugars together until the mixture is smooth and sugar is dissolved.

-two photos showing how to make French silk pie filling
+how to make french silk pie filling - adding chocolate

-Then, add the eggs, 1 at a time, beating for 1 minute after each addition.
+Then, add the eggs, 1 at a time, beating for 1 minue after each addition.

-two photos showing how to make French silk pie filling
+how to make french silk pie filling - beating in eggs

-After all the eggs have been beaten into the filling, gently fold in the plain whipped whipping cream. with a spatula until everything is evenly combined and the mixture is uniform throughout.
+After all the eggs have been beaten into the filling, gently fold in the plain whipped whipping cream. with a spatula until the mixture is smooth.

-two photos showing how to make French silk pie filling
+how to make french silk pie filling - adding whipped cream

 Assemble the French Silk Pie

-Next, transfer the chocolate filling into the baked and cooled pie crust and spread it evenly so that the top is flat.
+Next, evenly spread the chocolate filling into the baked and cooled pie crust.

 Use a piping bag to pipe the whipped cream onto the top of the chocolate silk filling, or just spread it on with a spatula or knife.
 To pipe the rose design I use a Wilton 1M tip and a large coupler.